How Many Miles Should a Beginner Run

 David Dack

-Let’s break down how to approach your weekly mileage based on where you are in your running journey.
+Let’s break down how to approach your weekly mileage based on your experience level and running goals.

-If you’re just starting out or training for your first 5K, the key is to start slow.
+If you’re new to running or getting ready for your first 5K, it’s important to start slow

-A good rule of thumb is to aim for around 5 to 8 miles per week, spread over three sessions.
-As you build strength and stamina, you can gradually increase your mileage to 10 per week.
+A good starting point is 5 to 8 miles a week, spread across three runs.
+As you get stronger and build stamina, you can gradually work up to 10 miles per week.

 When I started running, I was told to keep my weekly mileage between 10 to 15 miles, spread across four days.
 I began with short 3-mile runs, focusing on consistency rather than speed.